digitalfabrik/entitlementcard/docs/cicd.md

 | APP_STORE_CONNECT_API_ISSUER_ID   | Issuer ID for App Store Connect API                                                                                        | Password Manager        | 227b0bbf-ada8-458c-9d62-3d8022b7d07f                                       | [app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) |
 | APP_STORE_CONNECT_API_KEY_CONTENT | Key content for App Store Connect API                                                                                      | Password Manager        | -----BEGIN EC PRIVATE KEY-----\nfewfawefawfe\n-----END EC PRIVATE KEY----- | [app_store_connect_api_key](https://docs.fastlane.tools/actions/app_store_connect_api_key/) |
 | MATCH_PASSWORD                    | Password for accessing the certificates for the iOS app using [Fastlane Match](https://docs.fastlane.tools/actions/match/) | Password Manager        | 123456                                                                     | [Using a Git Repo](https://docs.fastlane.tools/actions/match/#git-repo-encryption-password) |

-## Hints and Quirks

-### CPU count aka. \$TOTAL_CPUS

-There is no obvious way for an application to know how many cores it has available in a CircleCI docker container.
-The usual ways of getting the CPU count reports the CPU count of the host.
-This causes out-of-memory issues as the host has a lot of cores.
-Therefore, all tools must set the worker limit to `$TOTAL_CPUS`.
-Set this variable in the `.circleci/config.yml`.

-## Troubleshooting

-This section lists some commands that may help you to find and solve issues in a new deployment on staging or production server.
-To connect on our servers you need a working yubikey.
-- connect via ssh `ssh <username>@entitlementcard.tuerantuer.org` or (`entitlementcard-test.tuerantuer.org`)
-- switch to root user `sudo -i` or `sudo - u <user>` to a particular user.

-1) Check backend health log: `journalctl -u eak-backend.service --since "1h ago"`
-2) Check backend log for particular message: `journalctl -u eak-backend.service --since "1h ago" | grep "<your message>"`
-3) Restart backend service: `systemctl restart eak-backend.service`
-4) Check installed version of particular debian package: `apt-cache policy eak-administration` same works for backend with `eak-backend`
-5) Check available debian package versions: `ll -trh /srv/local-apt-repository`
-6) Check if latest database migration was applied: `sudo -u backend psql entitlementcard` then `SELECT * from migrations;`
-7) Create admin/store manager accounts: `sudo -u backend /opt/ehrenamtskarte/backend/bin/backend create-admin <command>`.
-You can find example in [runConfigs](../.idea/runConfigurations)